aterreno/blog/content/don't-call-them-phones-the-g-phone-and-i-phone-battle/index.md

 Source: [Reuters](http://www.reuters.com/article/technologyNews/idUSWEB442320080207)

 I’ve played a bit last week with [Android](http://code.google.com/android/), it’s a really promising technology.
-It’s a full stack, based on Java, it’s open and it should be really a “write once run everywhere” technology (not like JavaME!).
+It’s a full stack, based on Java, it’s open and it should be really a "write once run everywhere" technology (not like JavaME!).

 It’s a big change: they first wrote the OS, the software and then finally they found an hardware to support it.
 It might really work.